Aruvaro-Chulvi/OFFLINED/README.md

 ---

-# 🙋 FAQ
+## 🙋 FAQ

 ### Q1.
-Do I need internet to use this?
+Do I need an internet connection to use OFFLINED?
-No. Everything runs locally (LLM, agents, maps, Wikipedia, and your PDF library).
-You only need internet to download models/ZIM/pmtiles the first time.
+No. All core components run locally, including the LLM, knowledge agents, maps, Wikipedia, and your document library.
+An internet connection is only required initially to download models, Wikipedia ZIM files, or map data (PMTiles).

+---

 ### Q2.
-Can I use Offlined in portable mode (no installation)?
+Can I use OFFLINED in portable mode (no installation)?
 Yes.
+OFFLINED is fully portable.
-Simply double-click the `.exe` and the app launches.
-Offlined is fully portable and can run from a folder, external drive, or USB stick.
+Simply launch the `.exe` file — the application can run from a local folder, an external drive, or a USB stick.

+---

 ### Q3.
 Do my data ever leave my computer, external drive, or USB stick?
-No. Nothing leaves your devices.
+No. OFFLINED does not transmit user data externally.
-There is no cloud, no telemetry, no analytics, and no external API calls.
+There is no cloud backend, telemetry, analytics, or third-party API usage.
-Everything (AI, Wikipedia, maps, notes, audio, documents) runs 100% offline and locally.
+All processing and storage occur locally on your device.

+---

 ### Q4.
-Does Offlined send my chats to Microsoft, Google, OpenAI, or any other company?
+Does OFFLINED send my chats to Microsoft, Google, OpenAI, or any other company?
-Never.
-All processing happens locally on your machine.
-Your conversations are **never transmitted anywhere**.
+No.
+All inference and data handling occur locally.
+Conversations are not transmitted to external services.

+---

 ### Q5.
-How much disk space does Offlined require?
+How much disk space does OFFLINED require?
-It depends on what you install:
+Disk usage depends on the components you choose to install:

-- Base app → ~200–250 MB
+- Base application → ~200–250 MB
 - One GGUF model → ~3 GB
-- Wikipedia Maxi ZIM (varies by country) → **40–120 GB**
+- Wikipedia Maxi ZIM files (language-dependent) → ~40–120 GB
-- Global Maps (planet.pmtiles) → **~120 GB**
+- Global maps (`planet.pmtiles`) → ~120 GB
-- Your documents/media → unlimited
+- Personal documents and media → user-defined

-You decide the size of your offline ecosystem.
+You control the size of your offline environment.

+---

 ### Q6.
-Does the app use CPU when I’m not chatting?
+Does the app use CPU resources when idle?
-No.
-When the LLM is not processing a message, it goes completely idle.
+When the language model is not actively processing a request, CPU usage is minimal.
-Offlined uses almost **0% CPU** while inactive.
+Resource usage increases only during active inference or media processing.

+---

 ### Q7.
-How much RAM does Offlined need?
+How much RAM does OFFLINED need?
-The current default model, **Phi-4 Mini (Q4_K_M)**, runs smoothly with **4–6 GB of RAM**.
+The default model, **Phi-4 Mini (Q4_K_M)**, typically runs smoothly with **4–6 GB of available RAM**.
-Heavier GGUF models benefit from more RAM.
+Larger or higher-precision GGUF models benefit from additional memory.
-The app itself is lightweight; only the LLM is demanding.
+The application itself is lightweight; memory demand is driven primarily by the selected model.

+---

 ### Q8.
-Is Wikipedia required?
+Is offline Wikipedia required?
-No. It’s optional, but highly recommended.
-Place any ZIM flavor (maxi/nopic/mini) under `./Offlined/_internal/kiwix/content/`.
+No. Wikipedia support is optional, but recommended.
-Tip: start with mini to save disk space.
+Any supported ZIM dataset (*maxi*, *nopic*, or *mini*) can be placed under:
+`./Offlined/_internal/kiwix/content/`
+To reduce disk usage, starting with the *mini* version is advised.

+---

 ### Q9.
-Does it work on Linux or macOS?
+Does OFFLINED work on Linux or macOS?
-Windows x64 is the target today. macOS and Linux are planned (see Roadmap).
+Windows x64 is the primary supported platform today.
+macOS and Linux support are planned and tracked in the project roadmap.

+---

 ### Q10.
 Can I use my own GGUF models?
-“Not yet.
-This is on the roadmap; we plan to support a Model Manager that detects .gguf files in _internal/models/ and lets you select one from the UI.
+Not yet.
+Support for a model manager that detects and allows selection of custom `.gguf` files from `_internal/models/` is planned for a future release.

+---

 ### Q11.
-How do I add my own PDFs?
+How do I add my own PDF documents?
+Place your PDF files in:
+`./Offlined/_internal/docs/`
-Drop them into `./Offlined/_internal/docs/` (any subfolders you prefer).
-They’ll appear in the Library tab.
+You may organize them into any folder structure you prefer.
+Files will appear automatically in the Library view.

+---

 ### Q12.
 How do I migrate my data to a new version?
-Your personal data is stored in:
+User data is stored in:
+- `/Offlined/_internal/docs`
-`/Offlined/_internal/doc` & `/Offlined/_internal/media`
+- `/Offlined/_internal/media`

-Simply replace these folders inside the new version and all your files will migrate instantly.
+Copying these folders into a newer OFFLINED version will preserve your documents and media.

+---

 ### Q13.
 What happens if I delete a file from the Library?
-Deletion is immediate in version **3.0** — there is **no recycle bin** or recovery mechanism.
+In version **3.0**, deletion is immediate and permanent, with no recovery mechanism.
-A recycle bin will be introduced in **Offlined v4.0** for restoring accidentally deleted files.
+A recycle bin feature is planned for **Offlined v4.0** to allow recovery of accidentally deleted files.

 <br><br>